alexanderekberg/Brightness_Recognition/README.md

 50% accuracy

-## Improvements: more accurate and bigger dataset, better analysis of what makes brightness in music
+## Improvements: more accurate and bigger dataset, better analysis of what makes humans percieve as brightness since db or power might be included